 Syntec Optics is a vertically integrated company that offers all precision optics and optomechanics manufacturing solutions under one roof.
 Our design for manufacturability team assesses your medical optics requirements and selects the most suitable manufacturing processes.
-We offer diamond turning, injection molding, and precision machining services in-house for optics manufacturing.
-Our optical metrology lab assures our customers of the quality they desire and what we produce.
-Syntec Optics also provides optical coating services to enhance the optics performance.
+We offer in-house diamond turning, injection molding, and precision machining services for optics manufacturing.
+Our optical metrology lab assures our customers of their desired quality and what we produce.
+Syntec Optics also provides optical coating services to enhance the optics’ performance.
 Our optical assembly services integrate optics, electronics, and mechanics to create high-performance systems for numerous biomedical applications.
-Customers can choose from our custom optics and catalog optics solutions depending on their optics needs.
+Customers can choose from our custom optics and catalog optics solutions depending on their needs.

 A medical endoscope is an instrument used to examine the interior of a hollow organ or cavity of the body.
 It is an elongated optical device used to observe otherwise inaccessible areas within the human body through a small orifice.
 These devices are widely used in medical diagnostics imaging and surgical treatment.

 Syntec Optics has created optical and opaque components used in colonoscopy procedures.
 These lenses are used to examine large bowel and the distal part of the small bowel with a camera on a flexible tube passed through the anus.
 It provides a way to diagnose visually and gives the opportunity for biopsy.